alarm-redist/fifty-states/analyses/OK_cd_2000/doc_OK_cd_2000.md

 # 2000 Oklahoma Congressional Districts

 ## Redistricting requirements
-In ``Oklahoma `, there are no state law requirements for congressional districts.
+In Oklahoma, there are no state law requirements for congressional districts.

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.5%.